 TOM trying to get a perfect day in his review of Pikmin 3.
 You can't help but shed some space dust along with him.

-The recent announcement that they've lost the rights to Cowboy Bebop and it will offically end on October 19th.
-Even if you weren't a die hard fan of the show it's tear-jerking when you realize a show that was so loved for 12 years is gone.
+In 2013, they lost the rights to Cowboy Bebop and it officially ended on October 19th.
+Even if you weren't a die hard fan of the show it's tear-jerking when you realize a show that was so loved for twelve years is gone.

 Any show leaving the lineup can be considered a Tear Jerker in some small way.
 With that in mind, no matter how many people love Cowboy Bebop, its departing pales in comparison to those of ThunderCats (along with Sym-Bionic Titan, it was desperately in need of support for a second season, and though it brought some of the block's better ratingsnote it actually managed to outdo Naruto, of all shows.
 Think about that..., it was still removedů in the middle of a two-part episode, just to rub salt in the wound, and due to the rights expiring, meaning that it can't even come back like Sym-Bionic Titan can) and Tenchi Muyo!
 GXP (it started out in the generous 12:30 AM timeslot, before being bumped down to 1:00 AM to make way for Naruto, and then eventually relegated to the 3:00 AM "death slot" for the rest of its run, simply because of the negative reception it was getting on the grounds that it was a non-action show).
 Cowboy Bebop at least got good consistent treatment, while ThunderCats and Tenchi Muyo!
 GXP got Screwed by the Network (or Warner Bros., in the former's case).